dakk/libweatherrouting/README.md

 ```
 res.time         # the datetime of step
 res.isochrones   # all points reached at a specified datetime
 res.progress     # the calculation progress
-res.path         # when the end track point is reached contains the route path
-res.position
 ```
 and after the end of the routing calculation contains a list of tuple containing the waypoints informations (lat,lon,datetime, twd, tws, speed, heading)
 ```